1 dead, another shot in head after apparent robbery in north Houston. police say

-HOUSTON - At least one person is dead following a shooting in north Houston.
+HOUSTON - One man is dead and another injured following a shooting in north Houston.

 The shooting happened around 5:55 a.m.
 Friday at a house on Utah Street and Granville Drive, according to authorities.

-One victim was declared dead at the scene, police said.
+One victim was pronounced dead at the scene, police said.
 Another person was transported to Memorial Hermann Hospital in critical condition, authorities said.

+Authorities said the other two people inside the home -- a man and woman – were not injured and are cooperating with the investigation.

+The woman’s uncle, Spot Williams, said his niece told him the men, “(busted) in the door and pointed a gun at her and told her to get back and then shot (the victim who died).”

+“He would give you the shirt off his back,” Williams said.
+“I don’t know why they killed him.”

-Investigators are working to determine what led up to the shooting but said it may have been a robbery.
+Investigators are working to learn more details about what led up to the shooting and if the victims may have known the gunmen.

-Officials said it appears two men walked into the home and tried to rob the victims and that is when the shooting occurred.

-Police said there were other people inside of the house at the time of the shooting.
-It is still unclear how many people were inside or how old they are.
+Police said they are not sure if the gunmen fled on foot or in a vehicle.

+One of the men is described as being 5 feet 6 inches tall, and weighing 180 pounds.
+He has facial hair and an afro.
+The other is about 5 feet, 6 inches tall, weighs 150 pounds and has short hair.

 Anyone with information is asked to call Crime Stoppers at 713-222-TIPS.